Code-Institute-Submissions/ci-interactive-project2/README.md

 + On loading the webpage, the users should be able to see the series chart (line chart) rendered with already available data.
 This data is actually randomly generated to show users how the series chart would look like.
 + Below these cards, users should find a button that links to another form.
 This form is a table that needs user's past 6 months of expenditure data for 6 different goods and services categories.
 + Upon saving the data, users should be able to see the series chart update accordingly with users' data.
-+ On hover, the chart is able to show the points which corresponds to the data which the user entered.
++ On hover, the chart is able to show the points which corresponds to the data entered.
 But because the dates are treated as date object, the past 6 month's data actually corresponds to the date which the user enters the data.
-For example, if the user enters the data on the 7th of this month, the past month data will be shown on the 7th and similarly for the month before that, even though the x-axis value is in MMM-YY format.
+For example, if the user enters the data on the 7th of this month, the past month data will be shown on the 7th and similarly for the month before that.
+The x-axis value is in MMM-YY format and will not show the full dates.

 ### Features to be Implemented
 1. One feature that would be great to have in future would be an hourly/daily input for all goods and services expenditure.
 This input will be totalled by the end of the month to make the data easily available.
 However, the down side would be to have the users keep keying in this data.
 As this would be bad for user experience, one way to solve it is to have the user link his bank account to the app but this is only feasible if user's transaction are all cashless transactions.